Transitions

 Time Fields

-Several of the above fields use Units Attributes to display a single time value using several fields to represent different units of measurement:
+Several of the above fields use Units Attributes to display a single time value using several fields to represent different units of measurement.

 Unit Meaning Examples